 Into yoga?
 Because I'm about to talk about yoga that'll work your creative flexibility (and by the time I'm finished, you might be into actual yoga too).
 You might have noticed that the more creative people are often more noticeably different.
 You might say 'weird' (knowing full well that what you get up to in the shower is bizarre by any standard).
 The more accurate term might be 'unusual'.
 They tend to dress a little more unusually than your everyday person.
 Talk a little more unusually.
 Be interested in more unusual stuff and engage in more unusual activities and experiences.

-As early as the 1970's, studies were picking up on an interesting relationship between 'unusual and unexpected events' and creativity.
+But do they do more unusual stuff or does more unusual stuff happen to them?As early as the 1970's, studies were picking up on an interesting relationship between 'unusual and unexpected events' and creativity.
 For example, multiculturalism and living abroad have both been connected quite robustly to creativity.
 Now I hear you thinking, 'maybe more creative people travel more'.
 And certainly, it was often assumed that creative people did more creative things leading to more diverse experiences.
 But we've also linked creativity to parental loss, and it was hard to explain that sort of finding away. tested whether a weird experience would have an effect on our creativity and found that:

 a diversifying experience—defined as the active (but not vicarious) involvement in an unusual event—increased cognitive flexibility more than active (or vicarious) involvement in normal experiencesTo put it in simple terms, personally getting involved (as opposed to hearing it from others) in an unusual experience seems to boost our brain's ability to adapt and function outside its normal patterns.